hutchasaurus1/solutions-guide/README.md

 3. Multiple word function names should be separated by an underscore (this_function())

-4. Link to good example
+4. #TODO Link to good example

 ## Math and Text Solutions

 1. Written in markdown

-2. Use Latex to display proper notation when necessary
+2. Use LaTeX to display proper notation when necessary

-3. Link to good example
+3. #TODO Link to good example